adixoo/blockchain-learn/tutorial1/tut4.md

 # Consensus Mechanisms
-In a blockchain, the consensus mechanism is used to agree on the order of transactions and the state of the blockchain.
-This is important because it prevents anyone from adding invalid transactions to the blockchain or changing the history of the blockchain.
+A consensus mechanism is a process that allows the computers in a blockchain network to agree on the state of the ledger.
+This is essential for preventing fraud and ensuring that all transactions are valid.

 writer thingking : Consensus mechanisms involve checking the data when a transaction is made.